julgitt/Prolog-Implementation-In-Ocaml/README.md

 **Installation:**

-You need to have dune installed.
+First, you need to install dune.

     dune build